DhBarboza/dot-net/README.md

-# dot-net
+# .NET
-Study and learning of the .NET development platform
+Study and learning of the .NET development cross-platform